masasin/masasin.github.io/docs/cv/education/kyoto-u.md

 allowing for modifications and enhancements via its evaluation functions.

 ### Yozakura
-During 2014 &nbsp; 2015, [Yozakura](../projects/yozakura.md), a teleoperated rescue robot, was developed as part of the Kyoto University Mechatronics Lab's SHINOBI team.
+During 2014 and 2015, [Yozakura](../projects/yozakura.md), a teleoperated rescue robot, was developed as part of the Kyoto University Mechatronics Lab's SHINOBI team.

 Yozakura was equipped with star-shaped wheels, flippers, a robotic arm, and various sensors,